mherbrich/SwipeActions/README.md

 <details>
     <summary>Multitouching.</summary>

-Due to SwiftUI philosophy is not quite possible control multitouching in general and dragging several cells particularly.
+Due to SwiftUI philosophy is not quite possible to control multitouching in general and dragging several cells particularly.
 Anyway we can disable multitouch with special view modifier: `.allowMultitouching(false)` based on UIKit.
 Add this modifier strictly before using swipe actions:

 ```swift
 ...